diplodocusdb/physical-storage/README.md

 this repository directly.
 They are building blocks meant to be used by the other DiplodocusDB projects.

+# Contents

+- Include - Directory containing the public headers for the project.
+- Tests - The tests for the project.

+# Project Status

+This project is intended for use by its author only.

+# Usage

+No documentation available as of yet.

+# Support

+None.

 ## License

 Copyright (c) 2018-2019 Xavier Leclercq